paypal/squbs/docs/httpclient.md

 }

 // Register EndpointResolver
-EndpointResolverRegistry.get(system).register(new SampleEndpointResolver());
+ResolverRegistry.get(system).register(HttpEndpoint.class, new SampleEndpointResolver());
 ```

-You can register multiple `EndpointResolver`s.
+You can register multiple `Resolver`s.
 The chain is executed in the reverse order of registration.
 If a resolver returns `None`, it means it could not resolve it and the next resolver is tried.

-If the resolved endpoint is a secure one, e.g., https, an `SSLContext` can be passed to `Endpoint`.
+If the resolved endpoint is a secure one, e.g., https, an `SSLContext` can be passed to `HttpEndpoint` as an optional parameter.

+Please see [Resource Resolution](resolver.md) for details on resolution in general.

 ### Per Client Configuration